When Returns Are Not Filed

 If you are not confident with administration, you should hire a competent accountant to do these returns for you.

 Basic, simple returns are not hard for a qualified accountant to do.
-You can make it easier for him by keeping good financial records, preferably in a spreadsheet.
+You can make it easier for him by keeping good financial records, preferably in a spreadsheet or bookkeeping software.

 Read more about simple accounting for small businesses.